 Museums /Connections To The Past

-Museums are places where memories are stored; where connections are made to history; where what is forgotten can be found.
+Museums are places where memories are stored; connections are made to history; what is forgotten can be found.
 The mind is a museum too, a collector of conscious and unconscious memories.
 We are all curators of history.
-We all search for something.
+And we all search for something.

 We see the young Rose in NYC at the Museum, looking at a large meteor.
 She writes: “Where do I belong?” and tucks the note into an empty space on the exhibit.
-She reads: “All Meteors begin as shooting stars burning across the night sky.”
+And, Rose reads: “All Meteors begin as shooting stars burning across the night sky.”

 There is darkness and there is light.
-There are bright flashes of memory – in dreams, in nightmares like Ben’s recurring nightmare of wolves.
-Fifty years apart, Ben explores the same museum for historical connections; for his roots; for the father he didn’t know.
+Even, there are bright flashes of memory – in dreams, in nightmares like Ben’s recurring nightmare of wolves.
+Fifty years apart, Ben explores the same museum for historical connections; for his roots; for the father, he didn’t know.
 He, like Rose, searches for where he belongs.

 Later, we discover that woman is a grown-up Rose (Julianne Moore), Rose Kincaid of Kincaid Books, and a connection to his dad.
 Coming out of those secret rooms of loneliness means making connections; human connections; connections of kindness and understanding to bridge all that has been lost.